zdubzdab/test-task/README.md

-# AS Mogo Baltics and Caucasus test task for new developers
+# Mogo Car Finance Ruby on Rails developer task
 In this task a developer is asked to develop software that can be used to manage tournament scoring, for example, football.

 ### User story: